 Salesforce allows you to perform time-consuming, manual on-site backups once a week.
 But what if you need your data backed-up more often?
 A lot can happen in a week’s time.
 Plus, when things get busy, redundancy plans such as on-site backups that require hours of work often get pushed to the side.

-And what about those times when you need lost data quickly?
+And what about those times when you need to recover lost data quickly?
 Well, the Salesforce recycle bin has you covered, right?
 The truth might surprise you.

 Inside the: Salesforce Recycle Bin